 Fire and Medical Emergencies (204 - 677- 7911)

 When you call the Thompson Fire & Emergency Services (TFES) emergency line, you will be connected with a local dispatcher first.
 They'll ask your name, contact, and address first, in case you become disconnected, then they will ask about your emergency.
 At this point, help is already on the way.
-They may also give you advice on what to do before help arrives, like how to perform CPR, maintain airways, deliver a child, control serious bleeding, and provide instructions for choking victims.
+They may also give you advice on what to do before help arrives, like how to perform CPR, maintain airways, deliver a child, control serious bleeding, and help people who are choking.

-Once you have initial instructions, you will be transferred to the central call center in Brandon, who will ask you more specific questions about the emergency.
+Once you have initial instructions, you will be transferred to an operator at the central call centre in Brandon, who will ask you more specific questions about the emergency.
 Please try to remain calm and patient: help is already on the way, even while you are answering questions for the dispatcher.
 Getting detailed information from the caller about the condition of the patient is critical, and allows our dispatchers to give our responding paramedics more accurate information.

 Ambulance fees in Thompson are $250, covered either out-of-pocket or through an employer's benefits.